 These qualities make introverts perfect for sharing secrets and valuable information as we respect others and their personal boundaries.
-In fact, with a small social circle, which an introvert usually has, they value the people in their lives and are reliable confident.
+In fact, with a small social circle, which introverts usually have, they value the people in their lives and are reliable and confident.

 “Writing is something you do alone.
 It’s a profession for introverts who want to tell you a story but don’t want to make eye contact while doing it.” – John Green